 Market Risk.
 The value of the Fund's investments may decline, sometimes rapidly or unpredictably, due to general economic conditions that are not specifically related to a particular issuer, such as real or perceived adverse economic or political conditions throughout the world, changes in interest or currency rates or adverse investor sentiment generally.
 The value of the Fund's investments also may decline because of factors that affect a particular industry or industries.
-For example, the financial crisis that began in 2008 caused a significant decline in the value and liquidity of many securities, and current market factors such as global supply chain issues, a rise in energy prices and strong consumer demand as economies continue to recover from the COVID-19 outbreak have led to signs of inflation in both the U.S. and global financial markets, which could negatively impact Fund performance.
+For example, the financial crisis that began in 2008 caused a significant decline in the value and liquidity of many securities, and current market factors such as the ongoing conflict between Russia and Ukraine, global supply chain issues, rising energy prices and inflation and other impacts from the COVID-19 outbreak could negatively impact Fund performance.